 Under the mountain ridge near Ribana Darth Golluth was looking with an infuriated face at the total chaos in his communication center.

-He kicked several of the technical droids with his electropole walking stick, sending lighting bolts through their delicate machinery.
+He kicked several of the technical droids with his electropole stick, sending lighting bolts through their delicate machinery.
 Most of the droids collapsed on the floor which outraged their owner even more.

 "Get up!
 Get back to work again and fix this mess," He screamed, but more than half of the fallen droids didn't show any sign of movement.